eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 From experience we know right-associative operators should recurse.

-Left-associative operators should instead return the current expression to form the right-hand-side of the parent expression.
+Left-associative operators should instead return the current expression to become part of the parent expression.

 ```ts
 function expr(ctx, parent_op) {